deseretbook/solidus_prismic/README.md

 ## Example

+_NOTE: This is an example of one way to use Prismic to add content to your sites.
+You can do any number of things as long as you can model the data in Prismic and set up a mechanism to render it in your store.
+This is an example of adding custom content to a Product page._

 Create a Repeatable Custom Type in Prismic called `Products`

 Edit the Product Type using the JSON editor tab on the right and paste this: